All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Why Compounded Tirzepatide Is an Alternative

-For patients who cannot get insurance coverage, compounded tirzepatide through a physician-supervised telehealth program offers a viable path.
-Compounded medications contain the same active ingredient but are prepared by licensed compounding pharmacies.
+For patients who can't get insurance coverage, compounded tirzepatide through a physician-supervised telehealth program offers a viable path.
+Compounded medications contain compounded formulations of the active ingredient but are prepared by licensed compounding pharmacies.
 Benefits include:

 • Significantly lower cost than brand-name